andrej-fischer/cloneHD/README.md

      filterHD run on matched-normal read depth data, to estimate the technical read depth modulation.

-*    `--maxcn [int:4]`  The maximum possible total copy number genome wide.
+*    `--maxcn [int:4]`  The maximum total copy number.

       This number should be chosen conservatively, since it increases the HMM dimensionality and can open the possibility for spurious solutions.

 *    `--nmax [int:2]`  The maximum number of subclones to be tried.